Frequently

 the "in

 store for you" video.
+We've

-We've done quite well in the
+done quite well in

 Northeast Replica Challenge too!
 We've